 Whitney Joseph LeBlanc, Jr.

-Whitney Joseph LeBlanc, Jr. was born in Memphis, Tennessee on June 20, 1931 to parents, Lucy Catherine Mack and Whitney Joseph LeBlanc.
-He was raised by a loving extended family in Opelousas, Louisiana until he was 12 years old.
+Whitney Joseph LeBlanc, Jr., a 25-year Napa Valley resident, passed away at home with his family on February 9, 2023.
+He was born in Memphis, Tennessee on June 20, 1931 to parents, Lucy Catherine Mack and Whitney Joseph LeBlanc, Sr. and was raised by a loving extended family in Opelousas, Louisiana until he was 12 years old.
 Then his mother Lucy, who was now remarried to Jesse Chambliss, moved the family to Southern University in Baton Rouge, Louisiana.
 Whitney graduated from Southern University Demonstration High School and entered Xavier University in New Orleans in 1950.
 He received his BS degree in Education from Southern University.
 He was inducted into the Beta Sigma Chapter of Alpha Phi Alpha Fraternity at Southern University in 1952, and remained a loyal member for his entire life.
 He was drafted into the Army in 1956 and served as a Chaplain's Assistant in Wiesbaden, Germany.
 After release from the service, he enrolled at the University of Iowa and received his Master's Degree in Theater Production in 1958.

 He married attorney Audrey Daste of Baton Rouge, Louisiana, and they had a daughter, Jelynne Yvette LeBlanc.

-In 1996, he retired from the Directors Guild of America, reinvented himself again as a stained-glass designer, and moved to Napa Valley.
+In 1996, he retired from the Directors Guild of America, and reinvented himself as a stained-glass designer and moved to Napa Valley.
 He and Diane became members of Grace Episcopal Church in St. Helena, where he discovered that his ultimate life's mission was to fabricate windows dedicated to the honor and glory of Jesus Christ.
-This he accomplished by designing 17 panels of a 140 square foot Clerestory Window, 14 individual windows in the sanctuary, a 7-foot by 10-foot Prodigal window, plus three additional windows for the Newton Room of Bourn Hall.
+This he accomplished by designing 17 panels of a 140 square foot Clerestory Window, 14 individual windows in the sanctuary, a 7-foot by 10-foot "Prodigal" window, plus three additional windows for the Newton Room of Bourn Hall.

 He lived a good life and he always did the best he could, which is all that God expects of us.